Leading Imperfectly: The value of being authentic for student leaders and human beings.

 • Learn how to implement PHEAM (Posture, Handshake, Energy, and Attitude, will make you Memorable) to better motivate new members.

 • Discover importance of challenging members to give them ownership over the success and/or failure of the group.

 Shaking Hands and Kissing Babies: Network like a boss

 All students are hearing nowadays is it’s more about who you know than what you know when it comes to job searching.
-While this is very true, we never actually talk about how to engage in networking conversations & miss out opportunites that are right before our eyes.
+While this is very true, we never actually talk about how to engage in networking conversations & miss out on opportunities that are right before our eyes.
 People are getting jobs today because they know somebody who knows somebody.
-The art of small talk is dying because of social media but decision makers in your future jobs didn’t have that growing up though so they still value good old fashion conversations.
+The art of small talk is dying because of social media, but decision makers in your future jobs didn’t have that growing up, so they still value good old fashion conversations.
 Come to this session to learn how to get the most out of your networks.

 • Learn best practices for initiating meaningful conversations to promote memorability

 • Recognize the importance of having refined social skills to make conversations less awkward and more productive